 History of medical anti-war activism

 Health professionals have worked for 40 years to inform the public about the health consequences of the use, testing and production of nuclear weapons.
-The International Physicians for the Prevention of Nuclear War (IPPNW) won the Nobel Peace Prize in 1985 for this educational work.
-But the anti-nuclear campaign arises from a long history of medical opposition to war.
+The International Physicians for the Prevention of Nuclear War (IPPNW) won the Nobel Peace Prize in 1985 for this work, which arises from a long history of medical opposition to war.
 Here is a short history of some of the highlights.

 Medical Opposition to Conventional War

-In the 19th century most people felt that war was an unavoidable disaster, like a natural disaster.
-The establishment of the International Committee of the Red Cross in 1863 aimed to ‘humanize’ war: health professionals could ease suffering by treating the sick and wounded regardless of their nationality.
-Red Cross organizations were soon acting as voluntary extensions of the military health care system, taking orders from military health officers.
+In the 19th century most people felt that war was an unavoidable disaster, like a natural catastrophe.
+The International Committee of the Red Cross was established in 1863 to ‘humanize’ war.
+Health professionals were encouraged to treat the sick and wounded regardless of their nationality and Red Cross organizations were soon acting as voluntary extensions of the military health care system, and taking orders from military health officers.

 The rise of Hitler ended many of these activities.
-Pacifism - medical or not - was considered an inadequate response to the rise of totalitarianism.
-Many people felt that the brute forces of national socialism and international communism could only be countered by similar means.
+Pacifism - whether medical or not - began to be seen as an inadequate response to the rising threat of totalitarianism.
+Many people felt that the violent forces of national socialism or international communism could only be countered by equal or greater force.

 © Medical Peace Work